 - One-page typed statement of purpose written by the applicant that outlines applicant's goals and objectives for pursuit of graduate studies in the specialty track

 - Current, unrestricted Ohio RN license or eligibility for Ohio Registered Nurse (RN) licensure

 - Two recommendation letters (from individuals such as: work supervisors, professional colleagues, and former faculty members who hold a minimum of a Master’s level degree).
 Download Graduate Recommendation Form

 - Official TOEFL scores for students for whom English is not the native language; minimum required TOEFL score of 550 (paper based}, 213 (computer based) or 79-80 (Internet based); TOEFL scores are valid two years from the test date.
 To learn more about the TOEFL, visit www.ets.org/toefl.

 - Official transcripts from all previous colleges/universities

-- Full-time: Completion in two years over five semesters, 48 credit hours/ 650 clinical hours
+- Completion in 18 months five semesters, 48 credit hours/ 500 clinical hours